Prompt-IO/ChatGPT-Job-Search-Guide/docs/Resume.md

 ---
-sidebar_position: 1
+sidebar_position: 10
 ---

 # Resume

 ### Step 1.
 Create a draft resume

-If you do not have a resume, you can use ChatGPT to create a draft based on a few sentences summarizing your background and experience.
+If you do not have a resume, you can use chatbot to create a draft based on a few sentences summarizing your background and experience.
 If you already have a resume, you can put your resume as Example Prompts.

-**Example Prompts: **
+**Example Prompts:**
 > Write a new grad software engineer resume
 >
 > Desired format: